>

 Access

-• ChemCart access requires a user license (billed annually) and necessary for chemists registering new compounds.
+• ChemCart access requires a user license, billed annually, and a license is necessary for chemists registering new compounds.

 • WaveGuide is used for submitting compound requests .
-It is also recommended for users who wish to view their assay results beyond the reports provided by the HTS Data Analyst (also see HTS workflow ).
+It is also recommended for users who wish to view their assay results beyond the reports provided by the HTS Data Analyst.

 • Custom Informatics Services